 NMC OSCE for Overseas Nurses in United Kingdom

 OSCE is Objective Structured Clinical Examination conducted by Nurses and Midwifery Council – NMC of United Kingdom.
 NMC is the supreme authority in United Kingdom when dealing with nursing registration.
 If you like to know about detailed NMC registration process for an overseas nurse to become a registered nurse in UK – Follow the link.
-This website is specially made for those nurses who are preparing for the NMC Test of Competence part 2 or OSCE.
+Moreover, this website is specially made for those nurses who are preparing for the NMC Test of Competence part 2 or OSCE.

 Objective Structured Clinical Examination (OSCE) for NMC Registration